Aahil13/The-JS-Guide/docs/ES6+.md

 };
 ```

 **9. Default Parameters:** Default parameter values allow you to specify default values for function parameters.
-If a value is not provided when the function is called, the default value is used.
+The default value is used if a value is not provided when the function is called.

 ```javascript
 const greet = (name = "Guest") => `Hello, ${name}!`;